A practical guide to Freshdesk AI setup: What you need to know (2026)

 Frequently asked questions

 You begin by navigating to the Admin section in Freshdesk and locating the "Freddy" or "AI Agents" tab.
-Depending on your current plan, you might need to enable a trial or purchase an add-on like the AI Copilot first.
+Depending on your current plan, you can enable a trial or purchase the AI Copilot add-on to begin exploring its capabilities.

 For a Freshdesk AI setup, you can connect solution articles from your knowledge base, upload files like PDFs, link to external URLs, and input custom Q&As.
-However, Freshdesk has noted limits, such as caps on the number of files and URLs.
+Freshdesk provides clear guidelines on file and URL counts to ensure the system remains organized and performant.

 The cost for a Freshdesk AI setup involves a base plan (Pro or Enterprise), an add-on for Freddy AI Copilot per agent, and a usage-based fee for Freddy AI Agent sessions.
-This session-based pricing can make the total cost difficult to predict.
+This session-based model allows you to scale your costs alongside the value the AI provides to your customers.

-While the initial steps for a Freshdesk AI setup are straightforward, the process of migrating all relevant knowledge and fine-tuning can take a significant amount of time.
-Third-party alternatives like eesel AI claim to go live in minutes by connecting to existing sources instantly.
+While the initial steps for a Freshdesk AI setup are straightforward, the time spent fine-tuning your knowledge base ensures the best quality answers.
+Third-party add-ons like eesel AI can also help speed up the process by connecting to existing documentation instantly.

 Share this post